Sabir-Ali-Mondal/SAM-ScreenParser/technical_documentation.md

 - Text accuracy: high via the PaddleOCR recognizer; garbage reads are dropped before they reach the output.
 - Type accuracy on native applications: high when UIA provides a real control type.
 - Type accuracy on Electron applications: determined by dataset coverage.
 Exact matches are reliable; fuzzy matches absorb OCR errors; unmatched text is left without a type.
-- Token efficiency: the semantic table carries no coordinates, no full-screen text, no confidence, and no type string for unknown elements.
+- Token efficiency: the semantic table carries no coordinates, no full-screen text, no confidence, no `PaneControl` noise, and no type string for unknown elements.

 ## Known Limitations